MudMoh/Alx_DjangoLearnLab/social_media_api/README.md

 8. Filter posts by search: GET `/api/posts/?search=keyword`
 9. Follow users via POST to `/api/accounts/follow/{user_id}/` with token
 10. View your feed via GET to `/api/feed/` with token
+11. Like posts via POST to `/api/posts/{post_id}/like/` with token
+12. View notifications via GET to `/api/notifications/` with token

 ## Project Structure